OttCS/Portable-DnD/Races.md

 Your race, while most for aesthetic, has some affects on your character including; racial traits, damage resistances Your race affects aspects about your character such as ability scores, racial abilities, damage resistance, and other abilities.

-**Size** Unless otherwise noted, your size is medium
+* ***Size** Unless otherwise noted, your size is medium

-**Speed** Unless otherwise noted, your base walking speed is 30ft
+* **Speed** Unless otherwise noted, your base walking speed is 30ft

-**Darkvision** You can see in dim light (up to a radius) as if it were bright light, and in darkness as if it were dim light.
+* **Darkvision** You can see in dim light (up to a radius) as if it were bright light, and in darkness as if it were dim light.

-**Bonus Languages** All playable races can speak, read, and write Common, as well as other noted languages
+* **Bonus Languages** All playable races can speak, read, and write Common, as well as other noted languages

 # Humans
+Humans are the most adaptable and ambitious people among the common races.
+They have widely varying tastes, morals, and customs in the many different lands where they have settled.
+When they settle, though, they stay: they build cities to last for the ages, and great kingdoms that can persist for long centuries.
+An individual human might have a relatively short life span, but a human nation or culture preserves traditions with origins far beyond the reach of any single human’s memory.

+*In the reckonings of most worlds, humans are the youngest of the common races, late to arrive on the world scene and short-lived in comparison to dwarves, elves, and dragons.
+Perhaps it is because of their shorter lives that they strive to achieve as much as they can in the years they are given.
+Or maybe they feel they have something to prove to the elder races, and that's why they build their mighty empires on the foundation of conquest and trade.
+Whatever drives them, humans are the innovators, the achievers, and the pioneers of the worlds.

 **Racial Ability Scores** Three of your choice